 The teams in a division or combination of divisions shall be ranked, from top to bottom, according to their won/lost record of play.
-Whenever a tie exists the following tests will be applied in order, unless the Host Tournament Committee opted at the time of the draw to use the shootout tournament tiebreaker.
+Whenever a tie exists the following tests will be applied in order, unless the Host Tournament Committee opted at the time of the draw to use the shootout tournament tiebreaker, in which case the following tests shall not apply and the shootout tournament tiebreaker procedures outlined in Section VI.g shall apply.
 Each time a tie is broken, the now untied teams shall be ranked and the procedure applied anew to any remaining tied teams.

-- (1) In a tie, in which all the tied teams played each other: - (a) A tie between two or more teams with equal won/lost records in the division shall be decided by the won/lost records of the tied teams in games against each other. - (b) If a tie remains, the tie-breaker shall be each team's net goals (the sum of the team's winning margins less losing margins) in games against the remaining tied teams. - (c) If a tie remains, the tie-breaker shall be gross goals (the sum of all goals credited to the team including goals by handicap and Penalty No. - 1) in games among the remaining tied teams. - (d) If a tie remains, the Committee shall determine the ranking by: 1) a play-off game, 2) coin toss, or 3) other equitable test as determined by the Committee. - (2) In a tie, in which all the tied teams did not play each other: - (a) A tie between two or more teams with equal won/lost records shall be decided by each team's net goals in all games played. - (b) If a tie remains, the tie-breaker shall be each team's gross goals in all games played.

-(c) If a tie remains, the Committee shall determine the ranking by: 1) a play-off gam 2) coin toss, or 3) other equitable test as determined by the Committee.
+- (1) In a tie, in which all the tied teams played each other: - (a) A tie between two or more teams with equal won/lost records in the division shall be decided by the won/lost records of the tied teams in games against each other. - (b) If a tie remains, the tie-breaker shall be each team's net goals (the sum of the team's winning margins less losing margins) in games against the remaining tied teams. - (c) If a tie remains, the tie-breaker shall be gross goals (the sum of all goals credited to the team including goals by handicap and Penalty No. - 1) in games among the remaining tied teams. - (d) If a tie remains, the Committee shall determine the ranking by: 1) a play-off game, 2) coin toss, or 3) other equitable test as determined by the Committee. - (2) In a tie, in which all the tied teams did not play each other: - (a) A tie between two or more teams with equal won/lost records shall be decided by each team's net goals in all games played. - (b) If a tie remains, the tie-breaker shall be each team's gross goals in all games played. - (c) If a tie remains, the Committee shall determine the ranking by: 1) a play-off gam 2) coin toss, or 3) other equitable test as determined by the Committee.